-Some of the sports stories The Associated Press is covering Monday.
-A full Sports Digest will be sent at about 3 p.m.
+Some of the sports stories The Associated Press is covering Thursday.
+A full Sports Digest will be sent by about 3 p.m.
 All times EST:

 - LONDON - The IOC medical director tells the AP that ''everything that can be done is being done'' to combat the Zika virus in Brazil and provide safe conditions at the Rio de Janeiro Olympics.

 - The NBA begins its annual showcase in Toronto on Friday, the first time the league has held the All-Star Game outside the United States.